AHB gets a bad rap, causing more bee exterminations.

 Bee Removal Hotline (877) 723-5467

-It may be of value to address the case of mistaken identity regarding Africanized honey bees (AHB) in relation to bee removal in which the Africanized honey bee gets a bad rap.
-Bee removal generally refers to the process of removing honeybees from a location in which the bees are unwanted such as the wall, attic, or chimney of a home.
-Having to deal with an unwanted beehive may happen only once or twice in a lifetime.
-Perhaps due to a decline in beekeepers, the average person knows very little about honeybees and their behavior.
-When a person notices a beehive move onto their property they often attempt to handle it themselves and treat it like a wasp problem
+It may be of value to address the case of mistaken identity regarding Africanized honey bees (AHB) in relation to bee removal services.
+Bee removal generally refers to the process of a bee guy removing honeybees from a location in which the bees are unwanted such as the wall, attic, or chimney of a home.
+Homeowners dealing with an unwanted beehive may happen only once or twice in a lifetime.
+The average person knows very little about removing honeybees.
+As such, when a beehive is found the property people often attempt to handle it themselves and treat it like a wasp problem